andrewheadricke/meshproxy-go/README.md

 * In the event your meshtastic device gets corrupted or resets you have a backup of your node list

 ### Notes
+Currently only supports Linux due to use of TCP_INFO for detecting broken connections, making it work in Windows or MacOS wouldn't take long.

 There is no security or authorization, it's a straight through proxy.
 Anyone that can connect to the TCP port will receive all settings on the meshtastic device.
 Things like Private/Public keys for the node and channels, Wifi settings incl password, MQTT username and password etc.

 On some devices like RAK, establishing a serial connection appears to disable the bluetooth.
 So if you use this tool you may not be able to connect via bluetooth.
 Power cycle the node to allow bluetooth again.